 Home security experts SafeWise.com and Vivint uncovered an alarming surge in porch piracy in a recent study: a staggering 79% of Americans experienced package theft from November 2020 to 2021, up 15% from the previous year.
 This disturbing trend has become increasingly common across the United States, with more people being targeted each day by thieves who seek out unattended parcels on doorsteps.
 Research indicates that between November 2021 and November 2022 alone, over 260 million parcels were stolen at a high cost of $19.5 billion dollars in stolen packages, making package theft a costly experience for Americans!

 When package theft, or "porch pirates," becomes a problem in your neighborhood, it can be difficult to know what steps to take.
-If you have been a victim of package theft, here are some things you can do to try to recoup your loss:

 - Report It To The Police.